asaidimu/vite-autoload/README.md

 This plugin goes beyond simple file scanning by incorporating features such as automatic sitemap generation for SEO, comprehensive Progressive Web App (PWA) manifest creation, and a robust metadata extraction system.
 It simplifies the definition of complex application structures, allowing developers to focus on writing application logic rather than boilerplate.

 **⚠️ Beta Notice: Rapid & Breaking Changes**
 This project is currently in its early stages of development and should be considered beta software.
-The API and configuration options are subject to frequent and potentially breaking changes without prior notice as the project evolves.
+The API and configuration options are subject to frequent and potentially breaking changes without prior notice as the project evolves (as seen in recent v3.0.0 and v4.0.0 breaking changes).
 While it is feature-rich, it has not yet been battle-tested in a wide range of production environments.
-Please use with caution, and be sure to pin a specific version in your package.json to avoid unexpected disruptions from new releases.
+Please use with caution, and be sure to pin a specific version in your `package.json` to avoid unexpected disruptions from new releases.

 We highly encourage feedback and contributions, but please be prepared for a rapidly changing codebase.